kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 In tandem with that, we should always strive to make our work accessible, so that as many people can benefit from it as possible.

+Accessibility has to be foundational to our practice as developers.
+We can't only start thinking of others after the product has shipped.

 ---
 <!-- .slide: class="notcenter" -->